 The Project for the Registration of Children as British Citizens (PRCBC), is pleased to make available an opinion provided by Ronan Toal, barrister at Garden Court Chambers on the requirement that children and young people registering their right to British citizenship be of “good character”.

 Legal Opinion on Children’s Citizenship registration and the “Good character requirement’ here, Ronan Toal:

 PRCBC’s experience has shown this requirement presents a significant and growing obstacle to some of the most vulnerable young people and prevents them obtaining a safe and settled future for themselves.
 The opinion is based on our research funded by the Strategic Legal Fund (SLF).

-Registration of children as British citizens is vital to enable children who have a strong connection to the UK, who are born in the UK without British citizenship or who come to the UK at an early age and grow up here, to become British citizens and to feel they fully belong to the society in which they live.
-The good character requirement applies to all registration applications by children aged 10 and over except those who are recognized as stateless and are applying to register under provisions of the British Nationality Act 1981 relating to statelessness.
-The ‘good character’ requirement for children is applied in exactly the same way as it is to adults seeking naturalisation under the discretion provisions or registration by entitlement.
-Since the introduction of the good character requirement, it is estimated that over 400 children have been refused citizenship for this reason.
+Registration of children as British citizens is vital to enable children who have a strong connection to the UK, who are born in the UK without British citizenship or who come to the UK at an early age and grow up here, to feel they fully belong to the society in which they live and to which they are clearly connected.
+The good character requirement applies to all registration applications by children aged 10 and over except applications made by children who are recognized as stateless and are applying to register under provisions of the British Nationality Act 1981 relating to statelessness; or applications made by children under provisions of the British Nationality Act 1981 intended to correct historical injustice by which children did not automatically acquire citizenship at birth merely because, at that time, their natural father was not married to their mother.
+The ‘good character’ requirement for children is applied in exactly the same way as it is to adults, including adults seeking naturalisation under the discretion provision and adults applying for registration by entitlement.
+Since the introduction of the good character requirement, it is estimated that hundreds children have been refused citizenship for this reason.

 Remedial Order: Persons born out of wedlock and the “Good Character” requirement including persons born to British women outside the UK before 1 January 1983